 Payday loans are different to regular loans

-Payday loans are very different to other types of short term loans
+Payday loans are different to other types of high cost short term loans

 With this in mind, you are not typically going to use a payday loan as an annual product and therefore should take this into account when comparing it to other financial products.